Khaudum the wildest national park in Namibia

 Q: Are there shops or restaurants?

-Q: Is there mobile coverage?
+Q: Is there mobile reception?

 Q: Is it dangerous?